See the Documents Needed list on the Housing website. You will need to submit the following documents:

 Residence Halls (not apartment units) are equipped with Ethernet hookups ports, if needed.
 Cables are not provided.

-In the 2-bdr and 4-bdr apartments, each student space has a desk with a bookshelf and one drawer, a dresser with three drawers, and a twin, extra-long twin bed.
-(2-bdr units have 2 sets of bedroom furniture.)
-Each student has his/her own closet.
-Each living room should have a coffee table, side table, bookcase, sofa, loveseat, and chair.
-Each dining area should have a table with four wooden chairs.
-The kitchens are equipped with stoves/ovens, microwaves, and a full refrigerator/freezer.
+In two and four-bedroom apartments, each student space has a desk with a bookshelf and one drawer, a dresser with three drawers, and a twin extra-long twin bed.
+Two-bedroom apartment unit bedroom have two sets of furniture pieces to accomodate the potential of two residents in the same bedroom.
+Each resident has their own closet.
+Each living room has a coffee table, side table, bookcase, sofa, loveseat, and chair.
+Each dining area has a table with four wooden chairs.
+The kitchens are equipped with oven/stove ranges, microwaves, and a full-size refrigerator.

 Please see the Campus Living Guide for a more comprehensive list of appliances that are permitted or prohibited.